proplot-dev/proplot/docs/why.rst

 There are two widely-used engines for plotting geophysical data with matplotlib: `cartopy` and `~mpl_toolkits.basemap`.
-Using cartopy tends to be quite verbose and involve lots of boilerplate code, while basemap is outdated and requires you to use plotting commands on a separate `~mpl_toolkits.basemap.Basemap` object.
+Using cartopy tends to be verbose and involve boilerplate code, while using basemap requires you to use plotting commands on a separate `~mpl_toolkits.basemap.Basemap` object rather than an axes object.

 Also, `cartopy` and `~mpl_toolkits.basemap` plotting commands assume *map projection coordinates* unless specified otherwise.
 For most of us, this